Improve your Marketing Ops every week

 Get more done in the future by doing less right now.

-A little counterintuitive, sure, but WIP limits are enormously powerful when put into action on an Agile marketing team.
+A little counterintuitive, sure, but WIP limits are enormously powerful when put into action on an Agile marketing team or in other functions of an Agile business.

 When you sit down at your desk in the morning with a hot beverage, the list of things you could work on is practically limitless: